tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-6.md

 ## I. Event Handlers
-JavaScript "on-event" handlers have been around since the early days of the Internet, and are the easiest way to hook into events like `onload`, `onclick`, `onmousedown`, or `onkeyup`.
+JavaScript "on-event" handlers have been around since the early days of the Internet, and are the easiest way to hook into events like `onload`, `onclick`, `onmousedown`,`onkeyup` and so on.

 ### events-1.html